anujs2099/rhce-sample-exams_1st-edition/lab7.md

      - type is ethernet
      - ip address is 192.168.4.231/24
      - zone is external
    - create the playbook such that the values are derived dynamically where the playbook should be written once and never needed to be modified ever again.
-Also make use an include statement
+Also make use of an include module

 **Task 2**